jungopro/terraform-ci-cd-demo/README.md

 ## Setup Terraform SPN, Azure DevOps, Azure Key Vault, Azure Storage

+- This is a prerequisite and will be done manually, before we start with Terraform automation.
+As this is a one-step step, I didn't bother automating it

 [Battle-Tested Terraform Deployment](https://codevalue.com/battle-tested-terraform-deployment/)

 ## Setup Azure Container Registry

 - Create Azure Container Registry and create an admin user.
+We will store our application artifacts (Docker Images & Helm Charts) there.
+Save the credentials in the Key Vault created earlier as **repo-name, repo-username & repo-password**.
 You will need those credentials for the CI / CD process in Azure DevOps

 ## Inner-loop (dev) cycle